AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-paimon-vs-iceberg-mutable-streams.md

 );
 ```

 Incoming events contain partial updates: a new session event increments `session_count` by 1, adds the purchase amount to `total_purchase_amt`, and updates `last_active` to the event timestamp.
-Paimon's LSM-tree merge logic applies these aggregations at compaction time—accumulating the correct running totals without requiring a stateful Flink operator to maintain the aggregation in RocksDB.
+Paimon's LSM-tree merge logic applies these aggregations at compaction time, accumulating the correct running totals without requiring a stateful Flink operator to maintain the aggregation in RocksDB.

 This pattern is particularly efficient for analytics tables that are updated continuously from streaming sources but queried on a batch schedule.
 The aggregation merge engine handles the incremental state in the table format itself, rather than requiring complex stateful stream processing.